 The COVID-19 pandemic in Bangladesh has caused serious ramifications on income opportunities for rural communities due to a total system breakdown.
-The breakdown of the system is the repercussion of the nation-wide lockdown to hinder the spread of the virus.
+The breakdown of the system is the repercussion of the nationwide lockdown to hinder the spread of the virus.
 This lockdown, on the other hand, resulted in several things.
-For example, a demand-supply mismatch in the labor market due to scarcity of agricultural labor because of unavailable transportation and unequal distribution of farm laborer across the country, plunge in demand for transportation by companies and consumers because of restrictions on movement, etc. Then, there is also the demand-supply mismatch of consumer goods and services since there is a nosedive in demand by urban consumers for commodities and transport services.
-All these resulted in a nation-wide supply chain malfunction and the ferocity of the overall supply chain malfunction was felt mainly because of our decentralized market systems.
+For example, a demand-supply mismatch in the labor market due to scarcity of agricultural labor because of unavailable transportation and unequal distribution of farm laborers across the country, a plunge in demand for transportation by companies and consumers because of restrictions on movement, etc. Then, there is also the demand-supply mismatch of consumer goods and services since there is a nosedive in demand by urban consumers for commodities and transport services.
+All these resulted in a nationwide supply chain malfunction and the ferocity of the overall supply chain malfunction was felt mainly because of our decentralized market systems.
 Though the pandemic has an overall negative impact on the economy, the rural people are the most vulnerable because of the type of occupation they are involved in.
-According to the Labour Force Survey of 2016-2017, majority (41.2%) of the rural labor force in the labor force are involved in skilled agricultural, forestry and fisheries.
+According to the Labour Force Survey of 2016-2017, a majority (41.2%) of the rural labor force in labor force are involved in skilled agriculture, forestry, and fisheries.

 Conversations with a number of rural workers and farmers revealed the reasons behind the value chain distortions in different industries of the agricultural sector, such as poultry, fisheries, dairy, and crops and vegetables.
 The sales in the poultry industry dropped as the consumers are restricted due to the lockdown.
 There has been a striking slump in demand for meat and eggs, as a result, hatcheries are being forced to sell the hatched eggs at a throwaway price.
 On the other hand, the production of poultry also decreased to 70 to 75% due to the scarcity of raw materials that are stuck at the ports.